Using Mule ESB to exchange business flow data between distribution portals, SQL Server and Oracle Databases.

 - invoiceDocumentDetails: Invoice details document information can be viewed and downloaded in Oracle EBS.

-- packingSlipReportDetails: Packing Slip documents information can be viewed and downloaded in Oracle EBS.
+- packingSlipReportDetails: Packing Slip document information can be viewed and downloaded in Oracle EBS.